 Ride Day 1: Since the Monarch Crest is the backbone of our trip, we’ll start with one of the best descents off the pass, Starvation Creek.
 This ride starts at Monarch Pass with a gentle climb, followed by a slightly stiffer climb and quite a bit of high-alpine downhill, before we get to Starvation Creek proper.
 This descent follows its namesake (Starvation Creek) for 7 miles and about 2500 feet of rowdy, primitive downhill riding.
 If you’re feeling up to it in the afternoon, we’ve got an optional bonus ride on the Cottonwood trails available to finish you off!

 Day 2: Today is our main “pedal day”, which means we’re going to put you to the test… enduro style.
 Canyon Creek is a relatively unknown loop just west of Monarch Pass, but it’s slowly gaining popularity because of the 10+ mile downhill.
 Yes, that’s what we said: 10 mile downhill.
-But it’s not without a little effort, as we’ll climb 4000 feet today with a nice long hike-a-bike above treeline.
+But it’s not without a big effort, as we’ll climb 3800 feet today with a nice long hike-a-bike above treeline.
 Don’t worry though, the suffering is always worth it, as you’ll have a descent today you’ll never forget.

 Day 3: Double shuttle day!
 Today we’re going to put your skills and stamina to the test, with a combo of shuttles that should be on every mountain biker’s bucket list: Greens Creek and Fooses Creek.
 Each trail drops about 4,000 feet over 7 miles, so expect some rowdy high country riding and a full day of effort that totals about 30 miles.
 Greens is full-on rowdy, while Fooses is a mix of rocky, rooty, and flowy.
 This is one of our biggest downhill days with Chasing Epic, and we can’t wait to show you the goods.

 Summary: Our Monarch Crest trip has it all, based around one of the most famous trail systems in the US.
 For 4 days, we’re going to focus on the incredible Colorado high-alpine descents… which to us, are some of the best in the country.
 This trip is for our more advanced riders, since these trails are steep and technical, and the descents seem to last forever.
 Each day will build towards the next, until you can barely move by the time we head home after four full days of kick-ass rides.
 It’s hard to describe how tough and rewarding high-altitude riding is, especially at this level.
-But in all honesty, this trip delivers in spades and we can’t wait until August!
+But in all honesty, this trip delivers in spades and we can’t wait until next August!